 Board of Directors

 Section 1.
 Number of Members.
 The Board of Directors shall consist of nine members and shall include among its members the President Vice President, Secretary and Treasurer of the Association.
 The four members elected to fill the respective active offices of the association and five other nominees for directorships receiving the greatest number of votes of the membership shall be deemed elected to the Board.
 The President of the Association shall be the Chairman of the Board.
-The immediate Past President shall be ex-officer to the Board and shall not have a vote.
+The immediate Past President shall be an ex-officio member of the Board and shall not have a vote.

 Section 3.
 Term of Office.
 Directors shall take office on the 1st day of July in the year of their election and shall serve without compensation for two years and until their successors are elected and qualify.
 The Board, by an affirmative vote of six members may remove any Director or officer with cause.
-A written petition by 200 members of the association in good standing or by 20% of the membership, whichever is greater, shall be sufficient to cause a recall referendum to be conducted for the removal of any officer or officers, director or directors, named therein.
+A written petition by 20% of the membership, shall be sufficient to cause a recall referendum to be conducted for the removal of any officer or officers, director or directors, named therein.
 The Board shall cause such referendum to be conducted within 90 days of receipt of a valid petition by the Secretary of the Association.

 Section 5a.
 Attendance.
-Members of the Board are expected to attend the four regular meetings each year, as well as the majority of the supplemental meetings.
-Any director who is absent without a bona fide reason from two (2) regular meetings during one year period or more than two (2) consecutive supplemental meetings shall be deemed to have resigned from the Board of Directors.
+Members of the Board are expected to attend all board meetings each year.
+Any director who is absent without a bona fide reason from two (2) regular meetings during one year period or more than two (2) consecutive supplemental meetings may be deemed to have resigned from the Board of Directors.
 The vacancy shall be filled pursuant to Article III, Section 2 of these Bylaws.

 Section 7.
 Action by Mail or Telephone Poll.
 If, in the opinion of the President, action upon any matter cannot reasonably be deferred until the next scheduled meeting of the Board, he may direct that the members of the Board be polled by mail, telephone, telecopier or other electronic means.
 The Secretary shall notify all Board members of the result of each such poll in writing.
 The results of such poll shall be valid as if adopted at a meeting of the Board.

 Section 8.
 Reimbursement for Expenses.
-Reimbursement for expenses incurred in the performance of bonafide ASDA business as directed by the Board or President may be authorized by the Executive Director with the concurrence of the Finance Committee.
-Reimbursement of expenses may be requested by submitting such requests to the Finance Committee for approval.
-The Finance Committee shall, under the supervision of the Treasurer, review on a continuing basis all expense accounts for the purpose of assuring such accounts have not been abused.
+Reimbursement for expenses incurred in the performance of bonafide ASDA business as directed by the Board or President may be authorized by the Executive Director with the concurrence of the President.
+Reimbursement of expenses may be requested by submitting such requests to the Executive Director for approval.
+The Executive Director shall, under the supervision of the Treasurer, review on a continuing basis all expense accounts for the purpose of assuring such accounts have not been abused.
 Reimbursement of travel expenses is not to exceed the lowest regularly available economy coach airfare actually incurred by members of the Board.
 The President will administer the procedure for requesting reimbursement.

 Section 1.
 Officers.
 The officers shall consist of a President, Vice President, Secretary, and Treasurer, each of whom shall perform the duties incidental to the office.
 They shall take office on the 1st day of July in the year of their election and shall serve without compensation for a two-year term and until their successors are elected and qualify.
-Only members of the Association pursuant to Article VI, Sections 1, 2.
-D and F of these By Laws shall be eligible for nomination and election as an officer.
+Only members of the Association pursuant to Article VI, Sections 1, and 1a of these Bylaws shall be eligible for nomination and election as an officer.

 Section 3.
 Vice President.
 The Vice President shall perform the duties and exercise the powers of the President during the absence, death or disability of the President as well as such other duties as may be assigned by the President.